bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/overloading.md

 #### Extended numeric literals

-The [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals) proposal (Stage 1) allows numeric-like types such as `3@px` or `5.2@m` to be defined and used ergonomically.
+The [[extensible-literals]] proposal (Stage 1) allows numeric-like types such as `3@px` or `5.2@m` to be defined and used ergonomically.
 Extended numeric literals and operator overloading could fit well together, but they don't depend on each other and can each be used separately.
 This README omits use of extended numeric literals, for simplicity and to focus on the operator overloading aspects.

 ### How does operator overloading interact with Proxy and membrane systems?